 AI

-Comprehensive troubleshooting guide for Codex in VS Code.
-Solve sign-in loops, approval issues, WSL quirks, proxy errors, and more.
+Complete troubleshooting guide for Codex in VSCode.
+Fix sign-in loops, approval issues, Windows WSL quirks, proxy errors, and common extension problems.

 Vladimir Siedykh